 Nightgame: Hit or miss.
 It’s definitely better than clubbing in a place like Des Moines, Iowa, but it’s certainly not as good as say, Jakarta.

 Online Game: It’s becoming more and more popular in Almaty, much like the rest of Asia.
-You should definitely utilize Tinder, and even Russian Cupid is worth taking a look at.
+You should definitely utilize Tinder, and especially Russian Cupid is worth taking a look at.